furtherun/Introductory-Combinatorics-5ed/递推关系和生成函数ex.md

 > $$
 > h_n = \frac{3^n - 2^n + 1}{2}, \quad (n \ge 1)
 > $$
-> with $h_0 = 0$.Obtain an alternative derivation of this formula by finding a recurrence relation satisfied by $h_n$ and then solving the recurrence relation.
+> with $h_0 = 0$.
+Obtain an alternative derivation of this formula by finding a recurrence relation satisfied by $h_n$ and then solving the recurrence relation.

 | 种类  | 红色 | 蓝色    |
 | ----- | ---- | ------- |